tracetoio/organizational-structures/meeting-minutes/team-meeting-mar1.md

 **Action steps and/or results of voting:**

 - Before sprint planning meeting: get direction and main focus, check backlog, get cards/tasks ready.
-- During sprint planning meeting: finalize sprint goal with the team, finalize tasks with each memeber.
+- During sprint planning meeting: finalize sprint goal with the team, finalize tasks with each member.
 - During the Sprint: follow up team member status, trello columns, and blockers.
 - End of sprint: check uncompleted tasks and backlog, plan for next sprint.